Dates for the Diary

 If you would like to start up a regional network or help organise an event in your area, please get in touch with the Development Office.

-As part of the school community, you are welcome to come back to Leighton Park for various current school events and activities, including Careers Events, the JBH Speech Competition, Music Concerts and Productions.
+As part of the school community, you are welcome to come back to Leighton Park for various current school events and activities, including the JBH Speech Competition, Music Concerts and Productions.

-This year, we welcomed back four members of the community to judge the annual JBH competition.
+This year, OLs Michael Binyon and Dame Alice Hudson judged the annual JBH competition.
 Find out more about the event and the experience of being a judge below.

 JBH 2017 Judges: John Chapman (Head 1986 to 1996), Robert Harvey (F 1967), Naomi Alderson (G 2011), Rauf Bayraktaroglu (G 1991)